Finnhub-Stock-API/finnhub-ruby/docs/DefaultApi.md

 Institutional Portfolio

 Get the holdings/portfolio data of institutional investors from 13-F filings.
 Limit to 1 year of data at a time.
+You can get a list of supported CIK <a href=\"/api/v1/institutional/list?token=\" target=\"_blank\">here</a>.

 ### Examples